Septic system and sewer comparison for residential properties

 Municipal sewer

-A network of underground pipes owned by local government that transports household wastewater to a centralized treatment plant.
-Homeowners pay a monthly fee for the service and are responsible only for the lateral line on their property.
+A network of underground pipes, pump stations, and treatment facilities owned and operated by local government that collects household wastewater from connected properties and transports it to a centralized treatment plant for processing.
+Homeowners pay a monthly fee for the service and are responsible only for maintaining the lateral line on their own property from the house to the sewer main at the street.
+Monthly rates range from $15 to $150 depending on location and are typically based on metered water consumption.

 Lateral line